GoogleCloudPlatform/ai-on-gke/finetuning-llama-7b-on-l4/README.md

 Let’s get started and finetune Llama 2 7B on the [dell-research-harvard/AmericanStories](https://huggingface.co/datasets/dell-research-harvard/AmericanStories) dataset using GKE.
 You will get to do the following:

 *   Create a GKE cluster with an autoscaling L4 GPU nodepool
-*   Run a K8s Job to download Llama 2 7B and finetune using L4 GPUs
+*   Run a Kubernetes Job to download Llama 2 7B and finetune using L4 GPUs

 ![architecture](image.png "architecture")